 Get Power BI Advice For Your Organization

 Lean more on this blog or contact us if you’d like a 1:1 session with one of our consultants.
 We do customized trainings to suit your needs and work with your data!
-And check out the San Francisco Power BI User Group.
+You can keep up with the latest Power BI news through the Microsoft Technical Community Groups.
 Each month we bring quality speakers to the Bay Area so that developers, analysts, managers, and executives can keep up to date on established and cutting edge technologies.

 We’re passionate about what Power BI brings to the table.
 With each new monthly release of Power BI Desktop and the Service, we figure out new problems we can solve.
 Get in touch with us to envision what Power BI could bring to your organization.

 Angel Abundez is VP, Business Intelligence at DesignMind.
 Our consultants are experts in BI, Big Data Analytics, Databases, and Cloud Solutions.
 Contact us in San Francisco to learn how you can harness your data.